metareflection/plti-class/schedule.md

 ## Week 12

-### Tuesday, November 19

-Each student has 10 minutes to pitch their project and get feedback.
+_Each student has **10 minutes** to pitch their project and get feedback.
 The pitch should motivate, describe and situate the project and outline a plan for the rest of semester.
 What challenges do you anticipate?
 What milestones do you hope to achieve?
 How will you evaluate success?
-Feel free to structure your pitch to maximize feedback from the class.
+Feel free to structure your pitch to maximize feedback from the class._

+### Tuesday, November 19

 1. Alex C.
 2. Wolfie